Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Outcomes

-System-level outcome
+System-level results

 Decision safety & trust signals